 Another imported dish, satay (meat skewers), now grills all over the island - a gift from Singapore's Malay community.
 For excellent examples of satay done right, try Old Airport Road Food Centre's take on satay or the classic "Alhambra" satay from Makansutra Gluttons Bay.

-The greasy but delicious flat noodle dish known as char kway teow can be found at every hawker center in the island - try the Changi Road char kway teow served at the Singapore Food Trail or Bedok's Hill Street Fried Kway Teow.
+The greasy but delicious flat noodle dish is known as char kway teow can be found at every hawker center in the island - try the Changi Road char kway teow served at the Singapore Food Trail or Bedok's Hill Street Fried Kway Teow.

 Desserts in Singapore's hawker centers can border on the exotic - try the banana kaya at the Makansutra Gluttons Bay (read about Malaysian kaya spread) or the durian tempura at Old Airport Road, and see (or taste) for yourself.